mdoc

 compile-only

-the program at runtime.
-This can be helpful to demonstrate code examples that
+The compile-only modifier ensures the code example compiles without evaluating the program at runtime.
+This can be helpful to demonstrate code examples that perform side-effects.

 Before: